danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

   - "Build and Publish a Presentation with RevealJS and Github"
 ---

-When building software, especially for complex financial scenarios, it's crucial to determine if you're on the right track before investing significant effort in perfecting the architecture, ensuring 100% test coverage, and setting up CI/CD pipelines.
+When building software, especially for complex financial scenarios, it's crucial to determine if you're on the right track before investing significant effort in selecting the language to build in, framework, architecture, ensuring 100% test coverage, and setting up CI/CD pipelines.
 Rapid prototyping allows you to quickly reach valuable insights and validate your approach.
 Recently, I had an opportunity to collaborate with [John Stapleton](https://openpolicyontario.com/), a subject matter expert on social assistance policy and poverty reduction, on an Old Age Security (OAS) breakeven calculator, targeted at low income Canadians.
 This post outlines how I used ChatGPT to quickly build a prototype and validate our ideas.

 ## Problem